tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/BusAuxiliaries.md

 ###Steering Pump

 The power demand of the steering pump can either be electrical or mechanical.
-The actual demand depends on the selected technolgy, vehicle dimensions and number of steered axles.
+The actual demand depends on the selected technology, vehicle dimensions and number of steered axles.

 ###Pneumatic System